chingu-voyages/v13-toucans-team-03/README.md

 3. `git pull origin development`.
 4. `git branch feat/my-awesome-feature`.
 5. `git checkout feat/my-awesome-feature`.
-6. Add features, changes, or fixes and test locally.
-Processed to step 5 when ready to share with the team.
+6. `git add .` to stage ALL changes or `git add <file name>` to add specific changes to a file.
+Test locally.
-7. Commit locally writing an exceptionally well written commit message in the process `git commit`.
+7. `git commit -m 'short description of changes'` Commit locally writing an exceptionally well written commit message in the process.
-- 6a.
-Detail step about writing commits
 8. `git push origin feat/my-awesome-feature`.
 9. On GitHub create a PR to promote changes to `development`.
+10. Assign any or all of your team members to review the pull-request.
+All assigned will need to review the pull request in order for GitHub to merge the pull-request.
 10. A few days after the PR has been approved and promoted remove the feature branch.